 The glenoid labrum is a ring composed of mostly dense fibrous tissue.
-The average depth of the glenoid fossa is 2.5mm, however, the labrum serves to increase this depth.
+The average depth of the glenoid fossa is 2.5 mm, however, the labrum helps to increase this depth.
 Although the labrum increases the depth and volume of the glenoid fossa, it does not seem to increase the stability of the glenohumeral joint.

 The conoid and trapezoid ligaments make up the coracoclavicular ligaments.
 These ligaments are the primary restraint for upward and backward movement of the clavicle.

 There are three glenohumeral ligaments: The superior glenohumeral ligament, middle glenohumeral ligament, and inferior glenohumeral ligament.
 These ligaments provide stability to the glenohumeral joint and protect from numerous translations of the humerus within the glenoid.